Straywave/ImmersiveSnow/README.md

   - Full compatibility out of the box without special tricks

-_**Hourglass integration requires Forge and Serene Seasons.**_ It will overwrite your `daySpeed` and `nightSpeed` to match the current season.
-If you want, you can disable it in the configuration.
+_**Hourglass integration requires Forge and Serene Seasons.**_ It will overwrite your `daySpeed` and `nightSpeed` to match the current season, however you can set a `hourglassDaySpeed` / `hourglassNightSpeed` in the configuration file if you wish.
+If you want, you can disable it entirely in the configuration.
 (Hourglass for 1.16.5 is on CurseForge)

 ### Performance